George Negus OAM

 - An exceptional communicator, George is a sought after speaker and facilitator for his warmly delivered, articulate and incisive insights into Australian political and social affairs.

-Author, journalist, and television personality George Negus has branched out from his illustrious career into that of public speaking, providing informational, engaging, and incredibly well-received presentations.
-His featured topics include the future of his country, living as a foreign correspondent, and how power affects personalities.
+Author, journalist, and television personality George has branched out from his illustrious career into that of public speaking, providing informational, engaging, and incredibly well-received presentations.

 Incredibly articulate and with life experiences many can only dream of, George is the ideal facilitator for a variety of events.